hschoenbaum/datavisualization-fall2021/assignment4.md

   * Which company’s vaccine was administered by the most countries worldwide?

-  * Which country has the fewest number of fully vaccinated individuals per hundred residents?
+  * Which country currently has the fewest number of fully vaccinated individuals per hundred residents?

 After analyzing the data in Excel, I determined that Israel was the first country to report a fully vacinated individal.
 I also found that the COVID-19 vaccine produced by Oxford/AstraZeneca was administered by highest number of countries worldwide.
 Finally, I found that Mexico had the fewesr number of fully vaccinated individuals per 100 residents, out of the counties that reported data in the last month (October 2021).